8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 Feeders come in two main designs, the saucer type and the inverted bottle design.

-The problem is, on a hot day, it could drain faster and leak because of the increased pressure inside the bottle.
+The problem is, on a hot day, these nectar feeders could drain faster and leak because of the increased pressure inside the bottle.
 Leaking attracts all sorts of critters, including bees.

-A saucer design like this one is less prone to leaks as it doesn’t depend on air pressure to dispense the nectar.
+On the other hand, saucer feeders like this one is less prone to leaks as it doesn’t depend on air pressure to dispense the nectar.

 2. Keep Your Hummingbird Feeder Clean